FrankVerdi/PypeIt/doc/tutorials/setup_gui.rst

 - Creates a separate `.pypeit` file tab for each configuration

 .. tip::
     The scan may take a few moments depending on the number of files.
-Watch the status bar or log window for progress.
+Watch the progress bar or log window for progress.

 Step 4: Inspect the Observation Log
 -----------------------------------